EddySal-phy/Utils/README.md

 ## stanza.hpp

-  A C++ header that makes it easier to collect data from .txt files.
+  A C++ header that makes it easier to collect and write data from and to .txt files.